The Importance of Powers of Attorney explained by legal experts

 - Financial protection – Ensure your money and assets are managed responsibly

-How State Trustees can help prepare your POA documents
+How State Trustees Victoria can help prepare your POA documents

 State Trustees offers a professional service to help you prepare your Enduring Power of Attorney documents.
 You can also update or create your Will during the same appointment.